SakineMazlomyar/meteorToDo/README.md

 1- You need to install global meteor from : https://www.meteor.com/install

-2- you open the terminal in the folder which you have the project and run this command in cmd or powershell: meteor create .
+2- Open the terminal in the folder which you have the project and run this command in cmd or powershell: meteor create .

-(you will get a folder name .meteor which is a meteor project # OBG: don not forget point)
+(OBG: don not forget point. you will get a folder name .meteor which is a meteor project)

-3- you open the terminal in the folder which you have the project and run this command in cmd or powershell: meteor remove blaze-html-templates tracker
+3-Open the terminal in the folder which you have the project and run this command in cmd or powershell: meteor remove blaze-html-templates tracker

-4-you open the terminal in the folder which you have the project and run this command in cmd or powershell: meteor add barbatus:typescript static-html
+4-Open the terminal in the folder which you have the project and run this command in cmd or powershell: meteor add barbatus:typescript static-html

 5- Then you run in your powershell or cmd : npm install (It install all dependecies)